Parsl/parsl/docs/userguide/workflows/logging.rst

    The last message, "Launched block <N> with job ID <>," indicates a request was successfully made to the execution provider.

+   The job ID is often the same used by the scheduling system underlying the Provider.
+   Use standard tools (e.g., ``squeue`` for Slurm) to monitor whether the requested nodes are available.

-2. The results from requesting resources are found in the "scripts directory."
+2. The results from requesting resources are found in the ``submit_scripts`` directory.

-   The ``submit_scripts`` directory in the run folder contains the script submitted to an execution provider (e.g., a Slurm batch script) and the outputs from that script.
-   The file names always contain the name of the executor and ID associated with the block of workers.

    Use the output files and the job ID from the previous step to determine whether the block was launched properly.
+   The file names contain the name of the executor and ID associated with the block of workers.

    Common errors that can be found in the output files include: